llyorshch/self-hosting-awesomeness/slides.md

 ---

-# A way of making your hosted applications available
+# A way of connect with your hosted applications 🛜

 <v-clicks>